fdlai/Find-a-Pet-Frontend/README.md

 - User authentication and persistent favorites list (via backend API)

 This repository contains the **frontend**, built with modern React and TypeScript.
-The backend (in a separate repo) provides RESTful APIs, data seeding, and authentication with Node.js, Express, and MongoDB.
+The **backend** (in a separate repo) provides RESTful APIs, data seeding, and authentication with Node.js, Express, and MongoDB.

+---

 ## 🧠 Tech Stack